-fair use on a case-by-case basis by assessing the four factors identified in Section 107 (and sometimes others, notably bad faith): (1) the purpose and character of the use, (2) the nature of the copyrighted work, (3) the amount and substantiality of the portion used in relation to the copyrighted work as a whole, and (4) the effect of the use on the potential market for or value of the copyrighted work.
+The function of US copyright law, as grounded in the Constitution, is to 'promote the progress of science and useful arts'.
+Accomplishing this objective entails striking the proper balance between providing incentives to the creation of works of authorship while not unduly hampering productive uses of copyrighted materials that benefit society.
+The fair use doctrine, codified in Section 107 of the Copyright Act, serves this balancing function.
+Courts evaluate fair use on a case-by-case basis by assessing the four factors identified in Section 107 (and sometimes others, notably bad faith): (1) the purpose and character of the use; (2) the nature of the copyrighted work; (3) the amount and substantiality of the portion used in relation to the copyrighted work as a whole; and (4) the effect of the use on the potential market for or value of the copyrighted work.
 Application of the fair use doctrine to particular facts has always been challenging and somewhat unpredictable, and the advent of the digital age has complicated the task, as the following examples demonstrate.

-In the Google Books litigation, authors and publishers challenged Google's bold initiative of digitally copying, without permission of rights holders, the full texts of tens of millions of books for the purpose of enhancing a publicly available search engine that enables an internet user to identify books containing searched for terms.
-67 Google provides the user with snippets of actual text from books containing these terms.
+In the Google Books litigation, authors and publishers challenged Google's bold initiative of digitally copying, without permission of rights holders, the full texts of tens of millions of books for the purpose of enhancing a publicly available search engine that enables an internet user to identify books containing searched-for terms.
+[81] Google provides the user with snippets of actual text from books containing these terms.
 Even though Google could have sought, and generally would have been granted, a licence to reproduce and display text from such works in that manner, the reviewing courts found Google's practice to be a non-infringing fair use.
 Google's search function was held to be 'a transformative use, which augments public knowledge by making available information about Plaintiffs' book without providing the public with a substantial substitute for matter protected by the Plaintiffs' copyright interests in the original works or derivatives of them'.
-68
+[82]

 Fox News Network LLC v.
-TVEyes, Inc involved the application of the fair use doctrine to the activities of an internet media company that, without the copyright holders' consent, recorded the content of numerous broadcast and cable radio and television channels into a database that subscribers could access to view, archive, download and share with others clips of up to 10 minutes in length.69 Although TVEyes' search functionality was held by the courts to be a fair use, the appellate court found that those aspects of the service enabling subscribers to watch, archive, download and email to others portions of the videos recorded exceeded fair use limits.
-The court found these offerings to be 'somewhat transformative' (i.e., to fulfil a role distinct from that served by the original content) but to be 'radically dissimilar' to the Google Books service insofar as the use of the plaintiff broadcast network's content was far more extensive and risked impairment of a 'plausibly exploitable market [by the copyright owner] for such access to televised content'.70
+TVEyes, Inc involved the application of the fair use doctrine to the activities of an internet media company that, without the copyright holders' consent, recorded the content of numerous broadcast and cable radio and television channels into a database that subscribers could access to view, archive, download and share with others clips of up to 10 minutes in length.
+Although TVEyes' search functionality was held by the courts to be a fair use, the appellate court found that those aspects of the service enabling subscribers to watch, archive, download and email to others portions of the videos recorded exceeded fair use limits.
+The court found these offerings to be 'somewhat transformative' (i.e., to fulfil a role distinct from that served by the original content) but to be 'radically dissimilar' to the Google Books service insofar as the use of the plaintiff broadcast network's content was far more extensive and risked impairment of a 'plausibly exploitable market [by the copyright owner] for such access to televised content'.